robotastic/trunk-recorder/README.md

 Trunk Recorder - v3.1.1
 =======================
-*Note: v3.1.1 changes from using `ffmpeg` to `fdkaac` and `sox` for compress audio for OpenMHz.
+*Note: v3.1.1 changes from using `ffmpeg` to `fdkaac` and `sox` for compressing audio for OpenMHz.
 Both utilities can be easily installed using apt-get*

 ## Sponsors